saranyas-creator/TeleRobotics-Command/rec.md

 The system state is treated like any other payload field and forwarded to the Qt application.
 ---

+---

 # 4. Forwarding Status to the Qt Application

-After processing the watchdog message, the Watchdog Worker forwards the subsystem status to the Qt application.
+After processing the received watchdog message, the Watchdog Worker forwards the subsystem status to the Qt application.

 The parsed subsystem information is emitted through the `statusReceived()` signal.